Mikaela/gist/pwa/README.md

 * https://caniuse.com/web-app-manifest
 * https://developer.mozilla.org/docs/Web/Manifest

+It looks like `about:apps` on Edge (or all Chromiums?) has a `Show applications menu on toolbar` button which then when pressed on a tab has more details for PWAs.
+"App whatever is available" with logo and "Publisher:" fields.

+***TODO: Some of these may be miscategorized while not fullfilling the criteria of PWA.***

 ## Events

 * Mobilizon - all instances of the federated event & group site function as